prataprc/prataprc.github.io.v1/_contents/blog-with-pagd.rst

 It is easy, create a virtual environment, install ``pagd``, and use `pagd.myblog` plugin to create a site layout.
 Let us go one step at a time,

-First get python3.x for your distribution, pagd works only with python3.
-In case of mac, you can use `brew install python3` to get the latest python3.x version.
+First get Python3.x for your distribution, Pagd works only with Python3.
+In case of mac, you can use `brew install python3` to get the latest Python3.x version.

-Second, setup a virtual environment to install pagd and its dependacies.
-The following example assumes python3.2 as your python version.
-You can change it to python3.3 or later based on you machine's python version.
+Second, setup a virtual environment to install Pagd and its dependencies.
+The following example assumes Python3.2 as your python version.
+You can change it to Python3.3 or later based on you machine's python version.

 .. code-block:: bash